Our Mitochondria Acts As A Collective

 We get caught in fear of the other without seeing we are the other.
 More than ever we must pull together as a collective, a supportive, cooperative collective from the mushrooms in the forest to the people in the city to microbes in the air, navigating this journey together.

 Which cell is the mitochondrion?
-The red is a mitochondrion stretching out, sharing information and electrons.
+The red part of the picture is a mitochondrion stretching out, sharing information and electrons.
+Mitochondria can even leave the cell to donate electrons to other energy deficient cells throughout the body.

 This is a mitochondrion in a state of safety.
-Working as a community within a larger community for the good of the whole.
+Working as a community within a larger collective for the good of the whole.
 This is how our body works.
-This is how nature works.
-Cooperation, not competition.
+This is how nature works- cooperation, not competition.

-It is responding to signals of safety or danger and these days it is too often dangerous.
-Industrial pollution, chronic stress, and our modern life damage our biology in such a pervasive way it ripples through every organ system.
+It is responding to signals of safety or danger and these days it is too often danger signals.
+Industrial pollution, chronic stress, and our modern life damage our biology in such a pervasive way, it sends a danger signal that ripples through every organ system.

 So often in science, we reduce things down without seeing the bigger context.